 Apples are one of the first signs of autumn and it is officially the fall season, so this cake is perfect in timing.
 If there is one fruit ingredient in a cake or pie that we just adore, it is the apple.
 We love apples so much, that on every holiday buffet table, we serve a fresh, home-made sky-high apple pie!
 Pumpkin pie literally takes a back seat to both our apple and cherry pies on Thanksgiving too.

 My fellow caramel lovers, here is an apple cake topped with an incredible caramel glaze that is just delicious!
-For September, The Cake Slice Bakers selected an apple cake from Nancie McDermott’s Southern Cakes, the last cake that we will bake from this cookbook selection before moving on to a new cookbook.

 Now about this cake: It’s rather plain to look at, but once you take a bite, you could eat the whole apple-caramel-cinnamony thing.
 I made the following changes from the original recipe (I seem to always do that!): For the cake batter, I added a half teaspoon of ground cinnamon.
 I simply could not believe that an apple, sugar, caramel recipe did not include any cinnamon . . . so in it went and wow, I’m so glad that I added it.
 I also an extra teaspoon of vanilla, because we love a more enhanced vanilla flavor.
 And with almost all recipes, I eliminated the nuts because hubby can’t eat nuts.